 We believe in building with the community, not just in it.
 That’s why we actively seek to engage local businesses and service providers who share our values of innovation, integrity, and sustainability.
 If you're a supplier or contractor interested in contributing to a cleaner, more resilient energy future, we’d love to hear from you.
 We have partnered with both ICN and NSWICC to support us through this process.

+As well as the above key packages, the project will be seeking proposals associated with many smaller packages, including piping, accommodation, electrical equipment and cabling.
+These opportunities are detailed via ICN and NSW ICC per links below.
 Get in touch with our procurement team by providing your interest in the form below.
 Alternatively, if you need support you can also contact ICN or NSW with the following details:

 Industry Capability Network CN – Link to ICN